kgriff0n/shulker-preview/README.md

 ---

 Shulker Preview is a client-side mod that lets you open a shulker without placing it (however, you can't take the items it contains).
+The button to view the contents of the shulker can be changed from the game options.

 Here is a demo :